Providing Free Customer WiFi – Common Problems Business Face

 What You Can Do Right Now

-Offering free WiFi access to customers?
+Does your business offer free customer WiFi access?
 Here are some tips you can implement today to steer clear of common pitfalls.
 (And if you’re not offering free WiFi, what are you waiting for?)

 - If your connection is spotty or slow, find out why and take steps to make it more reliable.
 The solution may be as simple as moving your router or updating its firmware.

-- Make sure that you are taking all precautions to secure your network and to keep your business computing separate from guest access.
+- Make sure that you are taking all precautions to secure your network.
+Keep your business computing separate from guest access.
 This means implementing a separate SSID access point (or a hotspot) for customers, protected by a passcode you change on a regular basis.

 - Consider setting some restrictions—such as a minimum purchase or a time limit—on your WiFi to discourage squatters.